sen-tou/stvbyr-tech/content/blog/why-you-should-put-a-readme-in-every-project.md

 I used the [form bundle](https://symfony.com/doc/current/forms.html) for symfony in one project.
 This bundles makes it very easy to build forms and map them to your database with validation built in.
 I had to add another layer of complexity in order to implement the specification of the customer.
 This extra layer is not something that you would usually do with this form module.

 At leat that's what I thought.
 I didn't have to bend the form module in the way that I did because the module had those feature build in.
 But I was not aware of them.
 I should have read the docs more carefully because then I would been aware of it.
 The feature was data transformers btw.
-So here is another tip: write good documentation but also read carefully.
+So here is another tip: write good READMESs but also read carefully.

 Anyways I wrote everything down.
 I described why I chose to implement it and how I used it in the project.
 Because of that documentation a colleague made me aware that there is in fact a native symfony implementation that could transform data.
 We refactored everything to use the native functionality.

 The gist of this story is that documentation can help you and your team.
+It gives you insights about the ins and outs of a project.
+Because of documentation my colleague was able to spot the mistake and tell me about it.

 It can also save you a lot of time.
 Every question that you answer in your README is a question that you don't have to answer in meetings or emails.
 Someone wants to know how a service in your projects works?
 Direct them to the documentation where everything is described.

+Obviously that only applies to folks with a technical background.
+You can't just tell your customer or non-technical colleagues to read your README.

 ## Catching Ideas

 Do you have an Idea for a new feature?
 Can you see areas of your project where you can make improvements?
 Can you do a refactoring?

 Illuminating the future of your project is as important as keeping track of existing code.
-I often get linghtning like inspirations that vanish as fast as they appeared.
+I often get lightning like inspirations that vanish as fast as they appeared.
 I made it a habit to write all of them down.
 Sometimes that is just a piece of paper but if it's an idea for your project you can just dump it into the README.

 If you keep track of your ideas you also make it easy for others to contribute.
 They can just take on of those idea and develope it in a seperate branch and make a pull request.

+## Describing complex workflows

+Lets look at another example.
+You have a contact form on a companies website that a customer is supposed to fill out.

+The support team of that company receives those forms and processes them.

+But there is more to that.
+Imagine you have to implement logic that sends those forms to different appartments based on the contents of the form.

+And then you add a newsletter subscribtion to the form.
+Etc. etc. etc...
+You could add more "features" to this simple form if you want.
+I'm sure you immediatly can think of one more feature.

+Now lets imagine you applied for a position at that company and you are in charge of maintaining the forms logic.

+And there is no documentation.
+Maybe not even tests.
+(I know I didn't want to talk about that)

+It's hell!
+What would you do now?

+With a simple README in the project you would be able to get a quick overview on how the forms logic actually works.